Star Trek Voyager (VOY) Season 5

 Commentary

-I liked and disliked at the same time that the eventual treatment was much the same as that of a human patient in psychiatry.
-It shows that the Doctor has evolved beyond the state of being a technical device.
-On the other hand, there should still be considerable differences, and I wonder why sitting on a couch was supposed to help.
-I don't know anyway why the Americans are so fond of their psychiatrists, a profession that is fairly unknown in Europe.
+I like and dislike at the same time that the eventual treatment is much the same as that of a human patient in psychiatry.
+It serves to illustrate that the Doctor has evolved beyond the state of being a technical device.
+On the other hand, there should still be considerable differences, and I wonder how sitting on a couch is supposed to help.

 Annotations